codeaffen/phpipam-ansible-modules/docs/plugins/subnet_module.rst

       Layer-2 routing domain the vlan belongs to

-      If you have \ :emphasis:`vlan`\  with same number in different routing domains it need to be set on desired value
+      If you have \ :emphasis:`vlan`\  with same number in different routing domains it needs to be set on desired value

       .. rst-class:: ansible-option-line